 Communicating with patients

 Patient education allows patients to play a bigger role in their own care.
-It also aligns with the growing movement toward patient- and family-centered care.
+It also aligns with patient- and family-centered care.

 To be effective, patient education needs to be more than instructions and information.
 Teachers and health care providers need to be able to assess patient needs and communicate clearly.